-Once you've configured your Incident Types it is critical that you conduct internal testing to ensure that everything is functioning as you expect.
-This is a great opportunity to address any changes that need to make involving your incident flow process, visibility at each step, and the details that are included in the email notifications.
+Once you've configured your Incident Types, it is critical that you conduct internal testing to ensure that everything is functioning as you expect.
+This is a great opportunity to make any necessary changes involving your incident flow process, visibility at each step, and the details included in the email notifications.
 Conducting internal testing can help your team gain confidence to launch the Incident Management process within your organization.
 If you have not yet configured your Incident Types, please refer to the Incident Types article to get started.

 Steps to Conducting Internal Testing of Incident Types

 Configure Incident Types in Sandbox - Consider configuring your incident types in sandbox.foodlogiq.com to allow for testing in that environment.
 You can also test in the Production environment and remove when complete by enabling the deletion feature within the appropriate steps of your incident flow.

 Set up a Test "My Location" - Consider creating a "Corporate HQ" or "Test Location" for you to submit test incidents against.

 Configure Supply Chain for Test Location to ensure your test distributor is associated if relevant to your process.
 To learn more about supply chains, visit this article.

 Set up Users for Testing - If you are logged in with an "Administrator" role, you will see all sections of the form when you are in your Community Owner account.
 This may not be an accurate representation of what your end users will see at each step of the process if you have limited sections that can be edited at different steps of the incident flow.
 You will want to set up a user in your account and any relevant external parties as suppliers, distributors or supply chain members.
 If your incident involves 3 types of internal roles, and a supplier and a distributor, then you should set up 5 unique logins.
 You can login as those users to confirm their permissions are correct, they can view the incident, and they are receiving email notifications as expected.
 We suggest testing in a group and assigning a "role" for each participant to play in the process.